invision-trading/num/README.md

 another approach, but it can be unintuitive to work with and is still subject to [precision loss](https://news.ycombinator.com/item?id=15811730).
 The side effects of using floating-point numbers for currency may be negligible in certain contexts, such as working with relatively low precision numbers (like stock prices) or measurements (like technical indicators).
-So, using floating-point numbers for currency isn't _always_ a bad idea.
+So, using floating-point numbers for currency values isn't _always_ a bad idea.
 Even Microsoft Excel, a program widely used in finance, [uses floating-point numbers](https://learn.microsoft.com/en-us/office/troubleshoot/excel/floating-point-arithmetic-inaccurate-result).
 You can really go back-and-forth on the tradeoffs between floating-point, fixed-point, and arbitrary-precision numbers.
 Enter, the `Num` interface: an intuitive interface that allows you to focus on using currency values in your application